Baumeister (1999) provides the following self-concept definition:

 The individual’s belief about himself or herself, including the person’s attributes and who and what the self is.

 In This Article

-Lewis (1990) suggests that development of a concept of self has two aspects: -
+The self-concept is an important term for both social and humanistic psychology.
+Lewis (1990) suggests that the development of a concept of self has two aspects:

 (1) The Existential Self

 This is “the most basic part of the self-scheme or self-concept; the sense of being separate and distinct from others and the awareness of the constancy of the self” (Bee, 1992).